anarchie347/brain/Planning and Design/Brain32.md

 The first cell of the tape is also a W cell for efficiency reasons (allows all blocks to use the W behind them).
 Although this could be viewed as starting with a W then 4 D, algorithms primarily use the W after because it makes the algorithm slightly easier to understand, so it is best to view the W cell to be after the 4 D cells.

+The next level up from Brain32 is Brain3U, which is a simple substitution of shortcuts for Brain32 code, so is not documented in its own file